 - US Vice-President Dick Cheney accidentally shot Harry Whittington, a wealthy campaign contributor, while they were hunting together in Texas.
 Whittington apologized to Cheney.
 Then again, the accident occurred at least partly because Whittington was standing somewhere he wasn't supposed to...
 And Cheney was shooting there without checking.
 This is the source of the page quote.

-- It's almost universal in Britain (don't know about elsewhere) for someone who's been bumped into to begin to apologise profusely.
-We don't like confrontation...
+- It's almost universal in Britain for someone who's been bumped into to begin to apologise profusely.
+They don't like confrontation...

 - In which case, the assumption is generally that someone wasn't paying attention to their surroundings.
 Nine times out of ten, it was both, so both are at fault.

-- Canadians often fit into this, too, due to our infamous politeness (see the joke below).
+- Canadians often fit into this, too, due to their reputation for excessive politeness.
+A popular joke about Canadians reads as follows: